-The Groove iOS app makes the inbox completely accessible on-the-go.
+The Groove iOS app makes the inbox accessible on-the-go.
 It offers almost the same functionality as the website app, including core features such as collision detection and contact and company information.

 The app can be downloaded directly from the App Store:

-Opening up a folder shows you a list of all the conversations currently within that folder.
+Opening up a smart folder shows you a list of all the conversations currently within that folder.
 In the top right you'll see a sorting button, allowing you to sort the conversations by newest (the default) or by oldest.

 The conversations show the same information you're familiar with from the website: the name of the contact that sent the message, the conversation subject, a preview of the last message, and some additional meta information such as the assignee, the assigned tags, and the count of the messages within the conversation.

-If your account has multiple agents and they happen to be in the same folder you'll see the message preview replaced with collision detection information.
+If your account has multiple agents and they happen to be in the same smart folder you'll see the message preview replaced with collision detection information.
 This is shared between the app and the website, so no matter on which device you are you can always make sure not to step on anyone's toes.

 Tapping a conversation will lead you to the full conversation screen, opening up the last message.
 Messages can be tapped to have them expand or collapsed, and tapping the "…" on the top right of the message allows you to share the direct link to that message.